-This summer, Emmanuel College received a $56,486 CAD Pathways for Tomorrow grant from Lilly Endowment Inc. to help theological schools strengthen and sustain their capacities to prepare and support pastoral leaders for Christian churches.
+This summer, Emmanuel College received a $56,486 CAD Pathways for Tomorrow grant from Lilly Endowment Inc. through its Pathways for Tomorrow Initiative.
+The three-phase initiative is helping theological schools in Canada and the U.S. strengthen and sustain their capacities to prepare and support pastoral leaders for Christian churches.

-Under the leadership of Michelle Voss Roberts, project director and past principal, and Adam Hanley, program coordinator for Ministry Personnel Vitality for The United Church of Canada, the team conducted three targeted needs assessment surveys: potential contributors to programming, with students and prospective students, and with United Church ministers and alumni.
+Under the leadership of Michelle Voss Roberts, project director and past principal, and Adam Hanley, Program Coordinator for Ministry Personnel Vitality for The United Church of Canada, the team conducted three targeted needs assessment surveys: with potential contributors to programming, with students and prospective students, and with United Church ministers and alumni.
 Graduate student Oliver Lim conducted focus groups with Doctor of Ministry students about the impact of the COVID-19 pandemic on mental health for clergy and congregations.

 - Self-care: Emmanuel College will ensure opportunities to develop spiritual practices that support resilience in congregational leaders and sustain the work of mental health advocacy.